awsdocs/aws-transfer-user-guide/doc_source/transfer-file.md

 ### Amazon S3 object metadata<a name="post-processing-S3-object-metadata"></a>

-As a part of your object's metadata you will see a key called `x-amz-meta-user-agent` whose value is `AWSTransfer` and `x-amz-meta-user-agent-id` whose value is `username@server-id`\.
+As a part of your object's metadata you see a key called `x-amz-meta-user-agent` whose value is `AWSTransfer` and `x-amz-meta-user-agent-id` whose value is `username@server-id`\.
 The `username` is the Transfer Family user who uploaded the file and `server-id` is the server used for the upload\.
 This information can be accessed using the [HeadObject](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectHEAD.html) operation on the S3 object inside your Lambda function\.